danielegiulianini/qu-bft/README.md

 #### Ready-made remote data structures
-Although very prototypical, it's actually possible to leverage some ready-made remote data structures that allows you to avoid most of the boilerplate.
-See []() and []() for how to use them.
+Although very prototypical, it's actually possible to leverage some ready-made remote data structures that allow you to avoid most of the boilerplate.
+See [this example code](qu-system-testing/src/main/scala/qu/UsageExampleCodeDataStructure.scala) and [demo code](qu/demo/src/main/scala/qu/model/SmrSystemImpl.scala) for how to use them.

 #### gRPC-aware Q/U services
 To:
    1. reuse an existing gRPC server
-   2. ease the library APIs understanding by relying in already got know-how on gRPC
+   2. ease the library APIs understanding by relying on already got know-how on gRPC
    3. allow a higher level of customization

 you can plug Q/U replicas functionalities into a gRPC server.

-First, create a Q/U service by providing the builder factory the relevant configuration:
+First, create a Q/U service by providing the service builder factory the relevant configuration:

 1. the MethodDescriptorFactory in charge of (de)serializing client-replicas and replicas-replicas messages.
-The lib leverages Jackson, but other can be easily used, as long as it is compatible with the one adopted at client side.
+The lib leverages Jackson, but others can be easily used, as long as it is compatible with the one adopted at client side.
 2. the Higher-Order ServerQuorumPolicy used by the replica when performing object sync.
 The repo contains one implementation but new can be easily added.
 3. ip assigned to the server the service will be running on
 4. port assigned to the server the service will be running on